Dealing With Unsolicited Parenting Advice

 Sometimes, unsolicited advice comes from misconceptions or outdated information.
 Empower yourself by staying informed about current parenting best practices.
 This way, you can confidently respond to advice with evidence-based information and reassure the advice-giver that you’re taking your parenting role seriously.

 However, approach any advice, whether from experts or communities, critically.
 Consider it objectively before determining what is right for your own situation.
 These days it is easy to start feeling like a failure by comparing yourself to unrealistic expectations from curated social media images.
-I was on the beach in Ramsgate one rainy morning, a parent parked up, took their toddler down onto the beach for a photo, then immediately went back to the car.
+I was on the beach in Ramsgate one rainy morning, a parent parked up, took their toddler down onto the beach for a photo, and then immediately went back to the car.
 Not all is what it seems on Instagram!

 Parenting Unsolicited advice.
 On The Beach, Ramsgate boy on bike.